Are electronic signatures legal? Your 2023 guide to e-signing

 European Union

-In 2014, the EU’s Regulation on electronic identification and trust services, eIDAS for short, was passed to secure cross-border transactions and foster a predictable regulatory environment.
+In 2014, the EU’s Regulation on electronic identification and trust services, eIDAS for short, was passed to secure cross-border transactions and foster a predictable regulatory environment, providing a comprehensive legal framework for electronic signatures within the European Union.
 As a result, EU citizens have been able to benefit from safer and smoother experiences when filing their taxes, enrolling in a foreign university, remotely opening a bank account, and setting up a business in another member state, among other things.

 The most basic form of eIDAS-compliant e-signatures is defined as “data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.”
 Meaning that something as simple as a signer writing their name under an email might qualify as a simple e-signature.

-The legal requirements for qualified electronic signatures are the same as those of advanced electronic signatures, plus that they should be:
+The legal requirements for qualified electronic signatures must not only meet the same requirement as those for advanced electronic signatures, but furthermore they should be:

 United Kingdom